Rewriting with Acyclic Queries: Mind Your Head: The Rewriting Problem

-\end{definitionup} Since the applications $\app_1,\ldots,\app_m$ in Definition~\ref{definition:expansion} are uniquely determined up to renaming of quantified variables, we usually do not mention them explicitly and just speak of an expansion of~$Q'$ w.r.t.\ $\calV$.
+Since the applications $\app_1,\ldots,\app_m$ in \autoref{definition:expansion} are uniquely determined up to renaming of quantified variables, we usually do not mention them explicitly and just speak of an expansion of a query~$Q'$ w.r.t.\ $\calV$.